 To check the HMC5883L for proper operation, a self test feature in incorporated in which the sensor offset straps are excited to create a nominal field strength (bias field) to be measured.
-To implement self test, the least significant bits (MS1 and MS0) of configuration register A are changed from 00 to 01 (positive bias) or 10 (negetive bias).
+To implement self test, the least significant bits (MS1 and MS0) of configuration register A are changed from 00 to 01 (positive bias) or 10 (negetive bias), e.g. 0x11 or 0x12.

-Then, by placing the mode register into single or continuous-measurement mode, two data acquisition cycles will be made on each magnetic vector.
+Then, by placing the mode register into single-measurement mode (0x01), two data acquisition cycles will be made on each magnetic vector.
 The first acquisition will be a set pulse followed shortly by measurement data of the external field.
-The second acquisition will have the offset strap excited (about 10 mA) in the positive bias mode for X, Y, and Z axes to create about a 1.1 gauss self test field plus the external field.
+The second acquisition will have the offset strap excited (about 10 mA) in the positive bias mode for X, Y, and Z axes to create about a ±1.1 gauss self test field plus the external field.
 The first acquisition values will be subtracted from the second acquisition, and the net measurement will be placed into the data output registers.

 Since self test adds ~1.1 Gauss additional field to the existing field strength, using a reduced gain setting prevents sensor from being saturated and data registers overflowed.
-For example, if the configuration register B is set to 0xA0 (Gain=5), values around +452 LSb (1.16 Ga 390 LSb/Ga) will be placed in the X and Y data output registers and around +421 (1.08 Ga 390 LSb/Ga) will be placed in Z data output register.
-To leave the self test mode, change MS1 and MS0 bit of the configuration register A back to 00 (Normal Measurement Mode).
-Acceptable limits of the self test values depend on the gain setting.
-Limits for Gain=5 is provided in the specification table.
+For example, if the configuration register B is set to 0x60 (Gain=3), values around +766 LSB (1.16 Ga 660 LSB/Ga) will be placed in the X and Y data output registers and around +713 (1.08 Ga 660 LSB/Ga) will be placed in Z data output register.
+To leave the self test mode, change MS1 and MS0 bit of the configuration register A back to 00 (Normal Measurement Mode), e.g. 0x10.